GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

 ### Run Batch inference on GKE

 Once a model has completed fine-tuning and is deployed on GKE , its ready to run batch Inference pipeline.
-In this example of batch inference pipeline, we would first send prompts to the hosted fine-tuned model and then validate the results based on ground truth.
+In this example of batch inference pipeline, we would send prompts to the hosted fine-tuned model that will return the predictions in a file.

 #### Prepare your environment